Please provide your zip code to see plans in your area.

 Many Medicare beneficiaries find the shopping process overwhelming, and end up just keeping their existing plan to avoid the hassle.
 But there are assisters online, over the phone, and in your community who can help you, free of charge.
 Seek them out if you have questions.

 The popularity of Medicare Advantage plans has been growing steadily over the last decade.
-Thirty-four percent of Medicare beneficiaries were enrolled in Medicare Advantage plans in 2018, up from 13 percent in 2004.
+Almost 46% of Medicare beneficiaries were enrolled in Medicare Advantage plans in 2022, up from about 13% in 2004.

-The average premium for Medicare Advantage plans with integrated Part D coverage is about $40/month in 2019 (Medicare Advantage premiums are in addition to Medicare Part B premiums), but premiums can vary from one year to another — for the plan that you have, as well as the other options available in your area.
-And your benefits and provider network might be changing next year, and the same could be true of the other plans that are available to you.
+The average premium for Medicare Advantage plans is about $19/month in 2022, including the fact that the majority of Medicare Advantage enrollees pay no premiums at all other than their Part B premiums (Medicare Advantage premiums are in addition to Medicare Part B premiums).
+But premiums can vary from one year to another — for the plan that you have, as well as the other options available in your area.
+Your benefits and provider network might also change, and the same could be true of the other plans that are available to you.

-What if you’re one of those 20.4 million people on Medicare Advantage and you’ve decided you want to switch to Original Medicare?
-Open enrollment is an obvious opportunity to do so (along with the Medicare Advantage open enrollment period at the start of the new year).
+What if you’re one of those 29 million people on Medicare Advantage and you’ve decided you want to switch to Original Medicare?
+Open enrollment is an opportunity to do so, and so is the Medicare Advantage open enrollment period at the start of the new year.

 But if you’re in poor health, you’ll also want to check into the availability of Medigap plans (Medicare supplemental coverage) before making the decision to switch to Original Medicare.

-As Wendell Potter explains, people who are switching from Medicare Advantage to Original Medicare are often those who are experiencing serious medical issues.
-And although you’ve got the right to switch to Original Medicare during open enrollment, you don’t necessarily have access to a Medigap plan without medical underwriting in most states.
+As Wendell Potter explains, people who are switching from Medicare Advantage to Original Medicare are often those who are experiencing serious medical issues (and conversely, a Kaiser Family Foundation analysis found that people who switch from Original Medicare to Medicare Advantage tend to be those who already have lower health care costs).
+Although you’ve got the right to switch to Original Medicare during open enrollment and during the Medicare Advantage open enrollment period, you don’t necessarily have access to a Medigap plan without medical underwriting in most states.

 There are some exceptions, but this is an area where you’ll want to do your homework before making a decision, as your out-of-pocket costs under Original Medicare (without a Medigap plan) could be significant, depending on your healthcare needs.

-Maybe you’re part of the majority of Medicare beneficiaries who have Original Medicare, but you want to give Medicare Advantage a try.
-During open enrollment, you can switch to any Medicare Advantage plan available in your area, as long as you don’t have end-stage renal disease (and starting in 2021, even people with end-stage renal disease will have access to all of the available Medicare Advantage plans during open enrollment).
+Maybe you’re part of the majority of Medicare beneficiaries who have Original Medicare, but you want to give Medicare Advantage a try (as noted by Kaiser Family Foundation, this transition is more likely among people who tend to have lower health care spending).
+During open enrollment, you can switch to any Medicare Advantage plan available in your area.

 Once you switch, you’ve got a one-year “trial period” during which you can switch back to Original Medicare and still have access to guaranteed-issue Medigap coverage — assuming you had a Medigap plan before you switched to Medicare Advantage and this was your first time switching to a Medicare Advantage plan.